OPM/opm-simulators/jenkins/README.md

-# opm-autodiff jenkins build scripts:
+# opm-simulators jenkins build scripts:

-**build-opm-autodiff.sh**:
+**build-opm-simulators.sh**:
-This is a helper script which contains functions for building, testing and cloning opm-autodiff and its dependencies.
+This is a helper script which contains functions for building, testing and cloning opm-simulators and its dependencies.

 **build.sh**:
-This script will build dependencies, then build opm-autodiff and execute its tests.
+This script will build dependencies, then build opm-simulators and execute its tests.
 It is intended for post-merge builds of the master branch.

 **build-pr.sh**:
-This script will build dependencies, then build opm-autodiff and execute its tests.
+This script will build dependencies, then build opm-simulators and execute its tests.
-It inspects the $ghbPrBuildComment environmental variable to obtain a pull request to use for ert, opm-common, opm-parser, opm-material, opm-core and opm-grid (defaults to master) and then builds $sha1 of opm-autodiff.
+It inspects the $ghbPrBuildComment environmental variable to obtain a pull request to use for ert, opm-common, opm-parser, opm-material, opm-core and opm-grid (defaults to master) and then builds $sha1 of opm-simulators.

 It is intended for pre-merge builds of pull requests.